gardener/terraformer/README.md

 ## Docker Images

-Terraformer images are built with every pipeline run and pushed to gcr.io.
+Terraformer images are built with every pipeline run and pushed to a public GCR repository.
-Alternatively, they can be built manually using `make docker-image`.
-The list of existing images and tags can be found in [eu.gcr.io/gardener-project/gardener/terraformer](https://eu.gcr.io/gardener-project/gardener/terraformer).
+The list of existing images and tags can be found in [eu.gcr.io/gardener-project/gardener](https://eu.gcr.io/gardener-project/gardener).

-In the build container and apart from `terraform` and other dependencies, the `terraform-bundle` binary is installed.
-It is used to install all Terraform provider plugins specified in [`terraform-bundle.hcl`](terraform-bundle.hcl).

-Currently, the terraformer docker image contains all provider plugins, but we might split it up into multiple docker images with only one provider plugin in the future (see https://github.com/gardener/terraformer/issues/46).
+### Image variants

+This repo features different container image variants, `all` and a few different provider-specific variants.
+Each image variant includes the terraformer binary itself, plus terraform and some terraform provider plugins.

+The image variants are specified under `build`, each directory represents one variant.
+Each variant defines which version of terraform (`TF_VERSION` file) and which terraform provider plugins (with their respective versions, see (`terraform-bundle.hcl` file)) should be packaged into the image as well.

+Historically, terraformer images included provider plugins for all Gardener provider extensions that were using terraformer for managing a Shoot cluster's infrastructure.
+This image is equivalent to the `all` variant.
+Packaging all provider plugins makes terraformer's images quite large and thus unnecessarily increases image pull time, network traffic and cost.
+With the different image variants, Gardener provider extensions can now deploy terraformer images with only the needed plugins inside.
+Also, the different extensions don't have to agree on a common terraform version, but are able to choose the terraform version which they want to use in their provider-specific image.

+The `all` image variant is tagged as `eu.gcr.io/gardener-project/gardener/terraformer`, while the provider-specific image variants are tagged as `eu.gcr.io/gardener-project/gardener/terraformer-{aws,gcp,...}`.

+### Building images locally

+You can use `make docker-images` to build all image variants locally.

+Alternatively, `make docker-image PROVIDER={all,aws,gcp,...}` can be used to build only one specific image variant.

 ## Find out more & Get in touch!